 Who is onmedica.com for?

-The onmedica.com website is designed for UK healthcare professionals.
+The onmedica.com website is designed for healthcare professionals.
 This includes general practitioners, locums, secondary care doctors, registrars, nurses and practice managers.

 Why do I have to prove I am a healthcare professional?